Central Ontario Railway: Prince Edward County Railway

 Prince Edward County is a large peninsula on eastern Lake Ontario.
 It is roughly triangular in shape with its apex pointed to the east, and its connection to the mainland at the northwestern corner.
 It was first settled starting in 1784 by Loyalists after the American Revolutionary War, and depended largely on fishing and barley in its early days.

 The Grand Trunk Railway (GTR) reached Belleville on its way to Toronto in 1855, opening new markets to the county.
 Local businessmen began considering a railway to collect produce from across the peninsula and connecting with the GTR at Trenton, on the north side of the land bridge with the mainland.
 The Prince Edward County Railway company (PECR) was formed in 1873 and began construction due west out of Picton towards the western shore of the peninsula, then turning northward for Trenton.
-Due to financial constraints, the line finally completed in 1879 and opened for service in October.
+Due to financial constraints, the line was not completed until 1879, and it opened for service in October.
 In 1976 a large branch was wyed off west of Picton to serve large quarries north of town, near Elmbrook.